narval-xyz/armory/doc/prefixed-test-ethereum-accounts.md

 ```

 > [!IMPORTANT]
-> This are testing accounts ment for signing transactions in local & test
+> These are testing accounts ment for signing transactions in local & test
 > environments. **DO NOT USE THEM IN PRODUCTION**.

 ## Test accounts